-SmartIQ workflows are comprised of workflow states flowing from to another via transitions, completed sequentially or in parallel from start to finish.
+SmartIQ workflows are comprised of workflow states flowing from one to another via transitions, completed sequentially, or in parallel, from start to finish.

 A full workflow streamlines business processes, allowing different users to collaborate at different phases or times.
 This automation uses business logic to help organisations perform consistent business processes and improve organisational efficiency.